-Attachment 2: GUIDANCE FOR UNITED STATES MARINE CORPS PERSONNEL ON DUTY WITH FOREIGN SERVICES
+Attachment 2: GUIDANCE FOR UNITED STATES MARINE CORPS PERSONNEL ON DUTY WITH FOREIGN SERVICES a.
+The administrative support unit for Marines during their PEP assignments will be designated on their assigning orders.

 1. Introduction.
 The following guidance is provided for Marines participating in the Marine Corps Foreign Personnel Exchange Program (PEP).
 Current Navy and Marine Corps regulations, and the appropriate Memorandum of Agreement (MOA) between the USMC and the foreign military service, provide additional guidance and will be used in the administration of the PEP.